 Stitzel-Weller Distillery

 Just a short drive from downtown Louisville, the Stitzel-Weller Distillery is a treasure trove of bourbon history.
-Originally opened in 1935, this historic site was home to brands like Old Fitzgerald and Pappy Van Winkle, and now distills favorites like Blade & Bow and Orphan Barrel.
-The tour gives you a deep dive into the legacy of this legendary distillery, including access to the cooperage and aging warehouses.
-After the tour, unwind at the Garden & Gun Club, a stylish cocktail bar serving elevated Southern dishes and premium pours.
-If you’re lucky enough to snag a Blade & Bow 22-Year-Old, it’s an experience in itself.
+Originally opened in 1935, this historic site was home to brands like Old Fitzgerald and Pappy Van Winkle.
+Actually, it’s where Julian P. “Pappy” Van Winkle Sr. worked!
+Now, it distills favorites like Blade & Bow and Orphan Barrel!

 Address: 3860 Fitzgerald Rd, Shively, KY 40216